Kira7dn/fastapi_template/workflow_llm_friendly.md

 - Define use cases that inject repos and call services.
 - Risks: Complex use cases create tight coupling (solution: keep orchestration simple and mockable); Unvalidated AI inputs (solution: Pydantic in entities).

+Tip: Tests should use realistic fakes over heavy mocks.
+See Appendix in `generate-application-class.md` for fake repo patterns.

 **[Sample Code]**

 - **Interfaces**